night1rider/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 5. Set the `STATIC_IPV4_NETMASK` macro to your needs.
 Generally `255.255.255.0` for most use cases.

+6. Set the `NO_INTERNET` macro to `0` to enable NTP and DNS resolution.
+This will setup the device to use the NTP server `pool.ntp.org` and DNS server `8.8.8.8` to get the current date and time.

+7. Set the `NO_INTERNET` macro to `1` to disable NTP and DNS resolution.
+This will setup the device to use the date and time manually set in the `set_time_manually` function.
+Time is set to 1st January 2025 12:00:00 by default.

-6. Rebuild the project and flash the device.
+8. Rebuild the project and flash the device.

 ## 6. FAQs<a name="step7"></a>
 1. **Q: Why is my SD card not recognized?**